vicky1997/mcdust/docs/source/dustdynamics.rst

 =============

 The transport of dust particles is determined by the disk properties (radial drift, settling, turbulence).
 We briefly explain the different components of the dust velocites in this section.
-For further detail we refer the reader to Drazkowska et al 2013.
+For further detail we refer the reader to `Drążkowska et al 2013 <https://www.aanda.org/articles/aa/abs/2013/08/aa21566-13/aa21566-13.html>`_ .

 Radial velocity
 +++++++++++++++